wp-plugins/wp-ultimate-csv-importer/Readme.txt

 1. Admin can import the data's from any csv file.
 2. Can define the type of post and post status while importing.
 3. Provides header mapping feature to import the data's as your need.
-4. Users can map coloumn headers to exixting fields or assign as custom fileds.
+4. Users can map column headers to existing fields or assign as custom fields.
-5. Import unlimited datas as post.
+5. Import unlimited data as post.
 6. Make imported post as published or make it as draft.

-Support and Feature requests.
+Support and Feature request.
 ----------------------------
 Please visit http://www.smackcoders.com/category/free-wordpress-plugins.html for guides and tutorials.
 Please mail us to wpsupport@smackcoders.com for any timely support or feature request.
 Support at wordpress is not possible for now.